Deutsche Bank Logo

 Deutsche Bank Emblem

 Stankowski painted pictures in the past and often experimented with oblique lines.
 It was his favorite motif and eventually became the basis of the current Deutsche Bank logo.
 The designer admitted that he did not put a specific meaning into geometric abstraction; everyone can interpret it differently.
 At the same time, he compared the diagonal stripe with growth dynamics and called the square a symbol of security.
-Development and stability—this is exactly what customers expect from a bank.
+Development and stability are exactly what customers expect from a bank.

 Deutsche Bank Symbol